-Indicators, which CARRP training explains are synonymous with "facts" or "evidence," are an mportant investigative tool to flag information that might warrant further agency review depending on the circumstances.
+Indicators, which CARRP training explains are synonymous with "facts" or "evidence," are an important investigative tool to flag information that might warrant further agency review depending on the circumstances.
 Ex.
 4, CARRP Module 2 (2020), at DEF-00431102.
-Although CARRP training provides a non-exhaustive list of potential indicators, it also explicitly states that certain types of biographical 1 information are never indicators of a NS concern and will not be considered.
-Specifically, the training 2 3 blearly directs that "protected characteristic[s], such as national origin or religion, ARE NOT indicators of 4 an NS concern."
-Id. at DEF-00431088 (emphasis in original).
-Critically, any discussion of indicators in 5 CARRP training documents is intertwined with the context in which they are taught to be considered: as 6 discrete pieces of information whose significance is entirely dependent on other surrounding information 7 n the record.
+Although CARRP training provides a non-exhaustive list of potential indicators, it also explicitly states that 1 2 3 4 Id. at DEF-00431088 (emphasis in original).
+Critically, any discussion of indicators in CARRP training documents is intertwined with the context in which they are taught to be considered: as 6 discrete pieces of information whose significance is entirely dependent on other surrounding information 7 n the record.
 Ex.
 5, CARRP Module 3 (2020), at DEF-00431412, 00431420; Ex.
 6, Attachment A, at 8 CAR000084-92.
-This "totality of the circumstances" standard is emphasized so frequently and forcefully 9 in the training documents that no sincere read of those documents could overlook it.
+This "totality of the circumstances" standard is emphasized so frequently and forcefully in the training documents that no sincere read of those documents could overlook it.
 See Ex.
 7, CARRP 10 Module 4 (Dec.
-2017), at DEF-00429651 ("none of these indicators by themselves mean someone is an 11 NS Concern"); Ex.
+2017), at DEF-00429651 11 Ex.
 8, CARRP Module 5 (Dec.
-2017), at DEF-00429772 (indicators "are a single fact that 12 suggests there may be something worth looking deeper at," and "there are plenty of valid reasons for 13 doing any of these things;") Ex.
-5 at DEF-00431417 (while "each [indicator] by itself is small. . . a bunch 14 of them together can add up to something big.").
-The training content calls officers' attention to the 15 important reality that the evaluation of evidence against a standard often requires human judgment, and, as 16 such, "it is critical that the evidence is weighed based on the totality of the circumstances."
+2017), at DEF-00429772 12 13 Ex.
+5 at DEF-00431417 14 The training content calls officers' attention to the 15 important reality that the evaluation of evidence against a standard often requires human judgment, and, as 16 such, "it is critical that the evidence is weighed based on the totality of the circumstances."
 See 17 Declaration of Kevin Quinn, at ¶ 22; Ex.
 5 at DEF-431393.
-18

-And yet, although Plaintiffs dedicate significant portions of their "statement of facts" to assailing 19 20 the merits of USCIS' use of indicators, not once do they acknowledge this fundamental context.
-Plaintiffs 21 allege, for example that, "USCIS puts applications in CARRP the moment an indicator of an NS concern 22 is identified."
+18 And yet, although Plaintiffs dedicate significant portions of their "statement of facts" to assailing 19 the merits of USCIS' use of indicators, not once do they acknowledge this fundamental context.
+Plaintiffs 20 21 allege, for example that, "USCIS puts applications in CARRP the moment an indicator of an NS concern 22 is identified."
 See Pl's MSJ at 4.
-As illustrated above, with the possible exception of KSTs (as noted, less 23 than 5% of CARRP referrals), this is demonstrably false.
+As illustrated above, with the possible exception of KSTs (as noted, 23 of CARRP referrals), this is demonstrably false.
 See Ex.
 7 at DEF-00429651.
 Similarly, citing 24 CARRP guidance for identifying NS concerns, entitled Attachment A, Plaintiffs allege that "[t]o identify 25 a non-KST, CARRP instructs officers to look for any indicator of an NS concern."
 See P's MSJ at 10.
 It 26 is hard to divine what language Plaintiffs are referring to, but no language in the document guides 27 officers to look for "any" indicator.
-See PI's MSJ. at 086.
+See Pl's MSJ. at 086.
 Notably, appearing frequently in Attachment A 28 is the word "may," caveating the guidance concerning potential indicators of an NS concern to be circumstance specific, though this is not mentioned by Plaintiffs.
-See PI's MSJ at 086 ("Certain types of employment, training, government affiliation, and/or behavior may (or may not) be indicators of any NS concern, depending on the circumstances of the case, and require additional scrutiny to determine whether an NS concern exists.") (emphasis added).
+See Pl's MSJ at 086 ("Certain types of employment, training, government affiliation, and/or behavior may (or may not) be indicators of any NS concern, depending on the circumstances of the case, and require additional scrutiny to determine whether an NS concern exists.") (emphasis added).
 That USCIS uses this "totality of the circumstances" standard for evaluating potential indicators of NS concerns is so plainly obvious that one of Plaintiffs' own proffered experts-a former FBI official-acknowledged as much.
 See deposition of Jeffrey Danik at 128:14-18.

-Similar to USCIS, other government programs that consider eligibility in assessing eligibility, utilize indicators.
+Similar to USCIS,

+.
 Ex.
 10, Expert Report of Kelli Ann Burriesci at 11.
-This is true in the aviation sector, intelligence community, and most programs focused on preventing terrorism and national security threats.
+This is true focused on preventing terrorism and national security threats.
 Id.
 USCIS and other federal agencies "cannot effectively protect U.S. persons and interests from acts of terrorism if it does not consider information that indicates a national security concern, or if it recognizes that a national security indicator exists but ignores it."
 Id.